pnp/modernization/Solutions/PageTransformationUI/docs/modernization-ui-faq.md

 ## Can I configure additional feedback categories?

-No, in the current preview version this is not possible.
+No, in the current version this is not possible.

 ## Can I make the transformation go faster